Feb 24, 2025

 FAQ

-How much does it cost to build a web portal?
+How much does a web portal cost?

 The cost of web portal development varies depending on the scope, tech stack, development strategy, team composition and location.
 An MVP for a fully-fledged custom portal may start from $50k.